 There are several things to look out for to determine a good quality breeder from a bad one.
 A responsible breeder will ensure that you meet them and the puppies in person.
 Always at their home or breeding environment.
 They will ask you questions and be knowledgeable about the breeding process.
 They will also supply you with information, any relevant registration documents, and health certificates.

 A poor quality breeder, or worse, a puppy mill, will pile on the pressure to make a sale.
 They will lure you in with lower prices too.
 They’ll refuse for you to meet them at home and suggest meeting somewhere public, such as a parking lot.
 Their puppies will not have been health tested, and they are likely to be uncared for, unloved, and unsocialized.
 Please do your part for doggy welfare and never work with irresponsible breeders.

-Costs related to the Portie do not stop at the initial puppy price.
+Costs do not stop with the initial puppy price.
 Before committing to any dog, you need to factor in the other initial setup costs, as well as the ongoing costs of owning a dog.
 He’ll need everything a dog needs, such as beds, crates, toys, and vet care.
-As well as food, insurance, and grooming, etc. It all adds up, and you need to be financially able to care for him.
+As well as food, insurance, grooming, etc. It all adds up, and you need to be financially able to care for him.
 Plus, this guy would appreciate a pool to play in if you haven’t already got one!